An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Methods

 \subsection{Individual Event Inference}

 We employ Hierarchical Bayesian Modeling (HBM) to constrain a population model with gravitational wave data \cite{ThraneTalbot2019}.
 A total of $N$ discrete detections with a mixture of merger types i.e. BBH merger, NSBH mergers or BNS mergers.
 Those detections provide merger data denoted as $d_1,d_2,d_3,\cdots,d_N$.
 Each stretch of data $d_j$ for \(j=1,2,\cdots,N\) is used to infer the properties of the associated event with that data segment.
 We also refer to it as the likelihood function $\ell_j(\svecz)\equiv p(d_j|\svecz)$ of a source, often evaluated using matched filtering against a template bank of waveform models.
 When calculated in full with strain data and a waveform model, the full likelihood function expresses the probability of a specific waveform model with parameters \(\svecz\) in the data $d_j$.
-Once we have a likelihood function, we may use a uniform or informative prior $\pi(\svecz)$ for finding a posterior probability using the Bayes theorem as given in equation \eqref{eq:Bayes_ind},
+We may use a uniform or informative reference prior $\pi(\svecz)$ for finding a posterior probability using the Bayes theorem as given in Equation \eqref{eq:Bayes_ind},

-This posterior probability will constrain the properties of each binary, such as mass, spin, eccentricity, distance, and sky location.
-We may infer those parameters using a synthetic likelihood model instead of performing an end-to-end parameter inference calculation.
-Once we have the posteriors of each event, we can use them to inform our population analysis.
+This posterior probability constrain the properties of each binary, such as mass, spin, eccentricity, distance, and sky location.
+In practice after performing the parameter estimation of each event against the desired waveform model, we get the discrete samples which represent the likelihood $\ell_j(\svecz)$ of that event.
+Once we have the likelihood of all the desired events, we use them to inform our population analysis explained in the following section.